TeskaLabs/seacat-auth/docs/integrations/the-hive.md

 ---
-title: TheHive and TeskaLabs SeaCat Auth
+title: TheHive
 ---

-# TheHive and TeskaLabs SeaCat Auth
+# Connecting to TheHive

 This is a guide to configuring [TheHive](https://thehive-project.org/) to use SeaCat Auth as its _Single Sign-on_ (SSO) OAuth2 provider.